-(1) EBITDA from operations, Adjusted EBITDA, AOCF before transaction, restructuring and other costs, and AOCF are Non-GAAP financial measures.
-See "Non-GAAP Financial Measures and Reconciliations" section below.
+(1) EBITDA from operations, Adjusted EBITDA, AOCF before transaction and other costs, and AOCF are not standardized measures under IFRS.
+See "Non-GAAP Financial Measures and Reconciliations" section below and in the MD&A, available on SEDAR at www.sedar.com, for a description of each measure.